 Note that Teamdeck will give you suggestions as you start typing variables’ names.
 Click enter to see the result.
 Now we know that the average billable utilization rate for our team is 53.05%

 Monitoring your team’s performance is a great opportunity to spot areas that could be optimized for your organization’s benefit.
 Your employees will also appreciate you keeping an eye on their utilization—after all, they don’t want to be overworked.

 If you feel like Teamdeck could be a helpful tool for your team, definitely give it a try.
-You can sign up for a test drive yourself or schedule a product demo with Joanna, our customer success expert.
+You can sign up for a test drive yourself or schedule a call with Aniela, our customer success expert.
 We’re happy to help you make the most of this app and significantly improve your company’s project and resource management processes.